 Need you to reconfigure or upgrade, you can stop and remove the container any time using

 sudo docker rm joe_botand then launching it again as described above.

-Instead of working using insecure HTTP, you can set up NGINX with SSL enabled and open port 443, similarly as it was described in Database Lab tutorial.
+Instead of working using insecure HTTP, you can set up NGINX with SSL enabled and open port 443, similarly as described in "Secure Database Lab Engine".